Skip to content

 2. Defining a Model

-ORM models live in src/orm/.
-Every .rb file in that directory is auto-loaded, just like route files.
+Create a model file in src/orm/.
+Every .rb file in that directory is auto-loaded.

 ruby